tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/反光活体接入文档/慧眼海外版Android SDK 集成文档_intl_en.md

 ### III.
 FAQs About Integration

-1. What should I do if I receive the **Invoke-customs are only supported starting with Android O (--min-api 26)** error after integrating FaceID?
+1. What should I do if I receive the **Invoke-customs are only supported starting with Android O (--min-api 26)** error after integrating eKYC?

    You need to add the following configuration in `build.gradle`: